pix404/pix404ai/README.md

 ## Usage

-1. Open the WebDiffusion application in your browser.
+1. Open PIX4AI in your browser.
 2. Ensure that you have a GPU with 8GB VRAM or an M1/M2 Mac.
 3. Enter your desired input prompt in the "Prompt" text area.
 For example, you can enter "Art nouveau stained glass hummingbird".
 4. Optionally, you can provide a negative prompt in [brackets].